timhagn/mockme-react/README.md

 whereas the propTypes define the following:
 - style: Style Object for the container component, defaults to `minWidth: '800px'`
 - srcImage: A [File](https://developer.mozilla.org/en-US/docs/Web/API/File) Object or an empty String
-- device: One of the devices above, defaults to 'Chromebook'
+- deviceName: One of the devices above, defaults to 'Chromebook'
 - deviceOrientation: One of the device orientations above, defaults to 'portrait',
 - deviceColor: One of the device colors above, defaults to the devices first color,
 - deviceInnerWidth: String with CSS for inner Width, defaults to `'min-width: 100%;'`